-Cakes are a big downfall for us and I LOVE baking, I have baked cakes since I was a kid with my grandparents and before Slimming World would bake 1 – 2 cakes a week, even more when we had friends or family over.
+Cakes are a big downfall for us and I LOVE baking, I have baked cakes since I was a kid with my grandparents and when I got my own house I would bake 1 – 2 cakes a week, even more when we had friends or family over.

 Now I have tried loads of recipes using sweetener and I am sorry but I find them vile.
 Yes I will still use sweetener in some bakes but some cake types are ok to substitute it for, sponges however needs sugar to prevent the sinking and the eggy, rubbery texture that comes with it.